Caching in Composer

 }

-directive will generate a list of cache tags by using items
+@cacheInvalidator directive will generate a list of cache tags by using items value and use Product type

-instead of OrderItem
+instead of OrderItem.

 REST endpoint

-) to define a route path which will be responsible
+Falcon-Server uses cache.url config value (by default: /cache) to define a route path which will be responsible

 for processing web-hooks to invalidate the cache by tags.